• Skip to primary navigation

 Ingredient Substitutions

 You can substitute the lite coconut milk with low-fat plain Greek yogurt.
-Note they will no longer be dairy-free.
+Note that the treats will no longer be dairy-free.

 You can substitute the berries with any fruit dogs can eat.
 Here are some ideas: